 Rootstock has additional modules for CAD and engineering allowing them to handle designs for electronics, electrical and mechanical functions.
 Work order routings can be modified without disruption to standard routings giving shop floor management the ability to customize production orders without the headaches usually brought on by special requests and customized production.
-The system also has strong costing capabilities from the micro through macro level.
+The system also has strong costing capabilities from the micro through the macro level.

 Some negatives for the platform include slow customer support and scant documentation for products.
 Mobile applications, common with many competitors offering similar platforms, can only be obtained through an expensive add on.
 Of note, some common features within the finance module are missing, challenging its strength as a complete ERP.

-The system can be delivered by web, SaaS or cloud, although cloud in this case has the advantage because of its association with Salesforce.
+The system can be delivered by web, SaaS or cloud, although cloud, in this case, has the advantage because of its association with Salesforce.
 While prices start at $75 per user, pricing for full functionality ERP seats is around $175 per user per month after implementation.

 Syspro manufacturing software offers ERP functionality that can be tailored to the scale of the enterprise.
 This Tier III provider also offers a modular system and additional modules can be added later as the company grows.
 Syspro has the base elements common to small ERP systems such as shop floor control, inventory control and finance functions.
 Syspro also has a strong scheduling functionality that allows it to utilize single-constraint as well as multi-constraint scheduling.
-This allows the system to track actual vs estimated labor and manage materials and scrap for work-in-process.
+This allows the system to track actual vs estimated labour and manage materials and scrap for work-in-process.
 This is a valuable tool for smaller manufacturers where material costs can make a big impact on profit.
 The system also has Engineering Change Control (ECC) so users can track and manage changes to versions in production.

 The platform has improved its user interface and has multiple visual tools to connect master data throughout an enterprise.
 It also has a unified system for mixed mode manufacturing, another important consideration for smaller manufacturers looking to optimize and track their production processes.